Blockaded Gaza faces huge challenges to rebuild after war

 "Some of the areas here in Gaza, unbelievably enough, look as if they were hit by an earthquake," said Borge Brende, the foreign minister of Norway, who visited the area this week to try to assess the humanitarian and reconstruction needs.

-The Palestinian Authority said in a study last week the work would cost $7.8 billion (4.8 billion pounds), two and a half times Gaza's gross domestic product, including $2.5 billion for the reconstruction of homes and $250 million for energy.
+The Palestinian Authority said in a study last week the work would cost $7.8 billion, two and a half times Gaza's gross domestic product, including $2.5 billion for the reconstruction of homes and $250 million for energy.

 Gaza economist Maher al-Tabbaa puts rebuilding costs at a lower $5 billion.
 Either way, international donors meeting in Cairo on Oct.
 12 for a rebuilding conference - including the EU, Turkey and Qatar - know one thing: it will be expensive.